palewire/californiacivicdata.org/_posts/2015-01-01-calaccess-code-convening.markdown

 $ python -m cProfile example/manage.py downloadcalaccessraw
 ```

 By default, this will print a log of every transaction your script is running.
-This can get rather long so it's better to point the output of cProfile to a log file.
+This can get rather long, so it's better to point the output of cProfile to a log file.

 ```bash
 $ python -m cProfile example/manage.py downloadcalaccessraw > speedtest.log